Last Updated on

 The following tips may comfort your baby during dry cough bouts:

-Help your baby sleep better by creating a calm and quiet environment.
+- Ensure that your baby gets a goodnight sleep by maintaining a calm and quiet environment in his room.

 With proper care and medical attention, you can help your baby recover from a dry cough.
 You may also get in touch with your baby’s doctor and know about various ways of dealing with this condition in the best possible way.